What is composting?

-- Add 1-2 inches to garden beds before planting.
+- Add 1-2 inches to pot plants or garden beds before planting.
 See here for how to make ‘no dig’ garden beds using compost.

 - Use around fruit bushes and trees to help retain soil moisture and prevent weeds.
 Don’t place it directly against the bark as this could cause rotting.